 Make sure to check the planting depth for each variety so you don’t plant anything too deep or shallow -- that could cause issues down the road.

 Remember to save the plant tags so you’ll remember which varieties you planted where!

 After you’ve planted all the perennials, give the entire area a good, thorough soaking to remove any air pockets.

 Most plants will be planted inline with your current soil level.
 Always double-check planting instructions for details.

 Caring for Your Plants

 Make sure to keep an eye on your young plants in the beginning, offering them plenty of supplemental water and removing any weeds.

 Add mulch to your new garden to help hold in moisture and prevent weeds from taking over.
 It also helps add interest to the bare spaces in between the plants in the first season.

-Now that you’ve planted one of our pre-planned gardens, in no time you’ll be enjoying a professionally designed landscape that took little time and – best of all – a fraction of the cost.
-The hour or so of planning and measuring before planting is definitely worth it: we promise!
+Now that you’ve planted one of our pre-planned gardens, in no time you’ll be enjoying a professionally designed landscape right in your own yard!

 Plant the colorful Rain Resilience Pre-Planned Garden to slow the flow of rain and runoff on your property!
 By harnessing rainwater with resilient native plants and grasses, you can protect clean water while growing a beautiful garden that supports birds and pollinators, too.
 Rain or shine, this easy-to-grow garden offers a showy mix of flower forms, fragrance, and foliage for years of lasting beauty.